This article will take you through everything you need to know about storing chickpeas, whether they’re dry, canned, soaked, cooked, or roasted.

-If the can is sealed, then you should store it according to the instructions given on the can.
+If the can of chickpeas is sealed, then you should store them according to the instructions given on the can.
 There will usually be a best before date that indicates how long the chickpeas will stay at their best for.

 If the can has any signs of leaks or has any sizeable dents, then it’s likely the seal has broken, and you should throw the chickpeas away.

-Once opened, you should cover the can with plastic wrap or tin foil and store the chickpeas in the fridge.
+Once opened, cover the can of chickpeas with plastic wrap or tin foil and store it in the fridge for 3-4 days.
 Alternatively, you can empty the chickpeas into an airtight container and put this in the refrigerator.
-Canned chickpeas will last around 3-4 days in the refrigerator.

-If you need to keep them for longer, you can freeze them for up to two months.
+If you need to keep them for longer, you can freeze the chickpeas for up to two months.

 How to store aquafaba